 Valley of the Kings

-We will be holding about 5 zoom meetings explaining what to pack, weather conditions, country history, fundraising techniques, health recommendations, and cross-cultural travel tips, and answer all your questions.
+We will be holding Zoom meetings explaining what to pack, weather conditions, country history, fundraising techniques, health recommendations, and cross-cultural travel tips, and answer all your questions.

 Please contact us for the latest price for this trip.

-Flight from Cairo to Luxor and flight back from Luxor to Cairo.
+Flight from Cairo to Luxor and flight back from Luxor to Cairo (if specified)

 Hotels